 Multichannel retailing example

-Let’s look at an example of multichannel retailing.
-Picture a lifestyle store that sells laidback home goods, jewellery and wellness items - a tribute to the beachy community they call home.
+Let’s look at a real-life example of multichannel retailing.
+Botanic and Luxe is a lifestyle retail store located in Santa Cruz, California.
+Co-founders and best friends Ariel Stirm and Leilani Zehnder sell laidback home goods, jewelry, and wellness items, a tribute to the beachy community they call home.

-And they sell their popular goods across multiple channels: inside their physical store, on their Instagram account with shoppable posts and through their online store with the option of in-store pickup or delivery.
+And they sell their popular goods across multiple channels: inside their physical store in downtown Santa Cruz, on their Instagram account with shoppable posts, and through their online store with the option of in-store pickup or delivery.

-Each touchpoint is connected to the brand.
-So, no matter where customers shop, they know they’re getting that same beachy vibe as the physical store, yet custom for each platform.
+Each touch point is connected to the Botanic and Luxe brand.
+So no matter where customers shop, they know they’re getting that same earthy vibe as the physical store, yet custom for each platform.

 What are the advantages of multichannel retailing?

 Multichannel retailing allows your brand to show up on more sales channels, which can help your business accomplish a variety of things.
 Here are a few of the biggest advantages of multichannel retailing: